When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 It’s probably the most aggressive motorcycle racing game of the 90s, with its unique and funny feature: you could punch, kick, hit with a bat, or chain the police, fellow race drivers and people as you drive past them (it could even help you get ahead).

-The game is equipped with different characters as well as upgrades on your motorbike.
+The game is equipped with different characters and upgrades on your motorbike.
 Road Rash is created and published by Electronic Arts (EA).

 Counter-Strike – Beta (1999)